csp-inc/fluvius/docs/source/index.rst

 .. important::

-    This sample documentation was generated on |today|, and is rebuilt weekly.
+    This sample documentation was generated on |today|, and is rebuilt on push events to the main branch.

 .. toctree::
+   :caption: Getting started
    :maxdepth: 2

    getting-started